 Checklist for Writing a Parenting Plan

-A well-written parenting plan can make raising kids across separate homes easier because it will act as a point of reference for what steps to take to manage various parenting situations as they arise.
+A well-written parenting plan can make co-parenting and raising kids across separate homes easier because it will act as a point of reference for what steps to take to manage various parenting situations as they arise.
 It should also lay out a plan for how you and your co-parent will communicate and resolve issues concerning your children without conflict or consequences.
 All in all, a well-written parenting plan can act as a map of how your family will function from here on out.

 There are many topics to consider when writing a parenting plan.
 From how you and your co-parent will make important decisions concerning your child to when your child will eat dinner every day, parenting plans can be a wide-ranging document.